This accessibility statement applies to the Greater Cambridge Shared Planning website.

 Technical information about this website’s accessibility

-Greater Cambridge Shared Planning is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+South Cambridgeshire District Council is committed to making its website accessible, in accordance with the Public sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 Compliance status